 The bill amends the law regarding the discharge from parole or post-release supervision for individuals who committed crimes as minors.
-It allows the Post-Prison Transfer Board to discharge a person from parole or post-release supervision if they have served at least five years without a violation and were originally sentenced to a term exceeding five years.
-The previous requirement for the prosecuting attorney's consent for discharge has been removed, and instead, the board must notify the prosecuting attorney of the judicial district where the conviction occurred.
+It allows the Post-Prison Transfer Board to discharge a person from parole or post-release supervision if they have served at least five years without any violations and were originally sentenced to a term exceeding five years.
+The language has been updated to clarify that the board must notify the prosecuting attorney of the judicial district where the conviction occurred before making a discharge decision.

-Additionally, if the prosecuting attorney does not object to the board's decision within sixty days of notification, the individual will be discharged.
-However, if there is an objection, the person will remain under supervision.
-The bill also ensures that individuals discharged under this provision will have their constitutional right to vote restored, unless otherwise specified by the Arkansas Constitution, Amendment 51.
+Additionally, the bill establishes a process for the prosecuting attorney to object to the board's decision.
+If the prosecuting attorney does not object within sixty days of notification, the individual will be discharged.
+However, if there is an objection, the discharge will not proceed.
+The bill also ensures that individuals discharged under this provision will have their constitutional right to vote restored, unless otherwise specified by the Arkansas Constitution.

 Old version SB457 V2 - 4-14-2025 01:54 PM: 16-93-622